Universities see hundreds of personal statements each year. How do you make your Oxbridge personal statement count?

 - What are your passions?

 You must go further than this.
-To make an outstanding personal statement, you must expound upon the qualities that you possess, those which make you a lover of your hobbies, and if possible, link them to your field of study.
+To make an outstanding personal statement, you must expand upon the qualities that you possess, those which make you a lover of your hobbies, and if possible, link them to your field of study.
 If you are someone who loves to travel, consider why it is that you love travelling.
 Perhaps you are capable of adapting quickly to new surroundings and situations.
 Perhaps you are open minded and enjoy absorbing culture.
 How would these characteristics assist you in your subject?

-Why should they choose you?
+Why should an admission tutor choose you?

 Universities such as Oxford and Cambridge, particularly revel in the exploration of knowledge, are far more concerned with seeing how far you will push the boundaries of your subject.
 Your temperament is an important part of this.
 Through all the stages of the application process, notably the interview, it is important to present yourself as your best self.